 Making an easy, hot, delicious cup of coffee using a French press is easy and inexpensive.
 A French press coffee maker steeps beans in hot water, and then you extract the coffee by pressing the grounds down and pouring off the brew.

-In this recipe, you’ll add a dash of salt to the coffee grounds before brewing.
+In this recipe, you’ll add a dash of salt to coffee grounds before brewing.
 This is a great way of making coffee for a bigger group, without all the bitterness.

 Home-made Cold Brew Coffee